survivejs/react-book/manuscript/getting_started/03_implementing_notes.md

 ### Pushing Data to `App`

-To push the data to `App` we need to do two modifications.
+To push the data to `App` we need to make two modifications.
 First we need to literally move it there and pass the data through a prop to `Notes`.
 After that we need to tweak `Notes` to operate based on the new logic.
 Once we have achieved this, we can start thinking about adding new notes.

 The `App` side is simple: